Doxuno

 HOUSE RULES — PETS AND SMOKING

-Smoking: Smoking (including vaping and any tobacco or cannabis product) is strictly prohibited inside the Property and within three (3) metres of any door or window.
+Smoking: Smoking (including vaping and any tobacco or cannabis product) is prohibited inside the Property and within three (3) metres of any door or window.

 PARKING